 List prices for both medications are over $1,000 per month.
 But very few people pay list price.
 Manufacturer savings programs, insurance coverage, and compounded alternatives all change the math significantly.

 If you have commercial insurance that covers either medication, the out-of-pocket cost is similar.
-The bigger difference shows up for people paying cash: semaglutide's NovoCare program is $199-$349/month, while Zepbound through LillyDirect runs $299-$449/month.
+The bigger difference shows up for people paying cash.
+Semaglutide through NovoCare runs $199-$349/month, while Zepbound through LillyDirect is $299-$449/month.
 The oral Wegovy pill (approved December 2025) adds another option at $149-$299/month through NovoCare.

-Annual cost at maintenance doses without insurance: roughly $4,200 for brand-name semaglutide injection, $5,400 for brand-name tirzepatide injection.
+Without insurance, annual cost at maintenance doses runs roughly $4,200 for brand-name semaglutide injection and $5,400 for brand-name tirzepatide injection.
 These are manufacturer self-pay programs, not list prices.

 Pricing changes frequently